koudyk/koudyk.github.io/src/content/posts/2025-12-11_LIBR509_reflection/index.md

 Another way I linked this course to the real world was choosing to focus on Neurobagel for several of my assignments.
-This tool is created by people in my former lab, and I had some basic familiarity with the tool through being an early user tester. instead of getting peer reviews for the pieces I wrote about in our own bagel, I asked for feedback from the Neurobagel team.
+This tool is created by people in my former lab, and I had some basic familiarity with the tool through being an early user tester.
+Instead of getting peer reviews for the pieces I wrote about Neurobagel, I asked for feedback from the Neurobagel team.
-Repairing the presentation for that meeting also forced me to think about how to explain concepts I was learning about to people who may have learned about similar concepts in a different way (the Neurobagel team is mostly software developers).
+Preparing the presentation for that meeting also forced me to think about how to explain concepts I was learning about to people who may have learned about similar concepts in a different way (the Neurobagel team is mostly software developers).
 I incorporated some of these slides into the blog posts as extra explanations, such as [this slide explaining the basic structure of JSON-LD](https://koudyk.github.io/posts/2025-12-07_analyze-data-format_neurobagel/#background-of-json-ld).

 **One area where I feel I could improve** is in my understanding of specific systems in libraries.